shvchk/padavan-builder/README.md

 wget -qO- https://github.com/shvchk/padavan-builder/raw/main/host.sh | bash
 ```

+> [!WARNING]
-I recommend inspecting the [host.sh](host.sh) script before running it.
+> I recommend inspecting the [host.sh](host.sh) script before running it.
 It's a good practice before running any code on your machine, especially remote code.

 The script will do the following (manual steps in bold, everything else is automated):